theweboftrust/wot.id/README.md

-# My Identity on the Web of Trust
+# Safe Identity on the Web of Trust

-Welcome to wot.id, a next-generation digital identity platform that puts you in control.
-Built on IOTA's advanced distributed ledger technology, wot.id enables secure, private, and fully decentralized identity management without intermediaries or fees.
+wot.id is a digital identity and communication platform that stricly implements the principles of self-sovereign-identity.
+Built on IOTA's advanced distributed ledger technology, wot.id enables secure, private, and fully decentralized identity management and peer-to-peer interaction.
+It does so with instantanous speed, maximum reliablitiy and zero fees.

 What makes wot.id different: